In this article:

 The worst-case scenario for an ancestor with a common surname is, of course, not knowing the first name.
 How can you pick your Miller out of a zillion Millers living in roughly the same place and time?

-Identify Likely Candidates
+Find Likely Candidates

 Before you start drowning your sorrows with sarsaparilla, try to identify some candidate given names you can at least test against available records.
 A father might have the same name as one of his sons, for example, or one of his grandsons.
 Many ethnicities have common naming patterns that can provide clues: In Italy, for instance, the first daughter was often named after the father’s mother; the second daughter, after the mother’s mother; and the third daughter, after the mother.
 In the American South, the mother’s maiden name might become a child’s first name (Oglesby Miller, for instance).